 Dizziness & Confusional State: In patients taking POMALYST in clinical trials, 14% experienced dizziness (1% Grade 3 or 4) and 7% a confusional state (3% Grade 3 or 4).
 Instruct patients to avoid situations where dizziness or confusional state may be a problem and not to take other medications that may cause dizziness or confusional state without adequate medical advice.

 Neuropathy: In patients taking POMALYST in clinical trials, 18% experienced neuropathy (2% Grade 3 in one trial) and 12% peripheral neuropathy.

-Tumor Flare Reaction (TFR): Serious tumor flare reactions have occurred during investigational use of REVLIMID for CLL and lymphoma.
+Tumor Flare Reaction (TFR): Serious tumor flare reactions, including fatal reactions, have occurred during investigational use of REVLIMID for CLL and lymphoma.
 Monitoring and evaluation for TFR is recommended in patients with MCL, FL, or MZL.

 Impaired Stem Cell Mobilization: A decrease in the number of CD34+ cells collected after treatment (>4 cycles) with REVLIMID has been reported.
 Consider early referral to transplant center to optimize timing of the stem cell collection.

 Thyroid Disorders: Both hypothyroidism and hyperthyroidism have been reported.
 Measure thyroid function before starting REVLIMID treatment and during therapy.

 Early Mortality in Patients With MCL: In another MCL study, there was an increase in early deaths (within 20 weeks); 12.9% in the REVLIMID arm versus 7.1% in the control arm.
 Risk factors for early deaths include high tumor burden, MIPI score at diagnosis, and high WBC at baseline (≥10 x 109/L).